-UX and UI is rapidly growing and revolutionizing how people interact with the world around them.
-It’s why the internet evolved from Geocities homepages with blinking “Under Construction” signs to the sophisticated interfaces use every day.
+UX and UI are rapidly growing and revolutionizing how people interact with the world around them.
+It’s why the internet evolved from Geocities homepages with blinking “Under Construction” signs to the sophisticated interfaces used every day.

 The Four Key Elements of the UX Process: